Clinical Cytogenetics, Cancer Genetics and Cell Biology

 - Resulting images are sent to the scorers.
 Cells are automatically pre-segmented.

-- In Metafer's dedicated TissueFISH program surface, scorers pick the cells for analysis with the mouse; cells are immediately analyzed with Metafer's scoring algorithms.
+- In Metafer's dedicated TissueFISH program surface, scorers pick the cells for analysis with the mouse; cells are immediately analyzed with Metafer's scoring algorithms for expert review.

 - Results are automatically exported to LIMS or summarized in user-adaptable reports.

-The slide scanning platform Metafer enables routine analysis of fluorescence autoimmune samples in a highly reproducible way.
-Guaranteed constant lighting conditions thanks to LED illumination, well defined integration parameters, flexibility in the use of high-throughput multi-field specimen, and powerful image processing algorithms are the key features of Metafer to automatically score autoimmune samples.
-Metafer's unrivaled scanning speed allows digitizing whole specimen in just a few minutes.
+The smart scanning solution based on the Metafer software enables routine analysis of fluorescence autoimmune samples in a highly reproducible way.
+Guaranteed constant lighting conditions thanks to LED illumination, well-defined integration parameters, flexibility in the use of high-throughput multi-field specimen, and powerful image processing algorithms are the key features of the Metafer based smart scanning solution to automatically score autoimmune samples.
+The unrivaled scanning speed allows digitizing whole specimen in just a few minutes.
 Bidirectional communication with third-party middleware or LIMS, and the sophisticated Search Information File (SIF) driven scanning workflow guarantees seamless integration with existing procedures.
-On-screen analysis of cell patterns is carried out with the help of Metafer's automated image analysis algorithms.
+Interactive on-screen analysis of cell patterns is carried out with the help of automated image processing algorithms in Metafer MetaCyte.
 Gallery images of results, precise relocation of objects on the slide, and comprehensive data summary guarantee full control over the results.

 Circulating tumor cells (CTCs) are cells that have shed into the vasculature or lymphatics from a primary tumor and are carried around the body in the circulation.
 CTCs thus can be considered as seeds for the subsequent growth of additional tumors (metastases).
 The clinical relevance of CTC detection lies in the prediction of prognosis and survival, in monitoring therapy efficacy and potential relapse, and also in supervising drug resistances in real time.

 There are several known methods for isolation and/or enrichment of CTC from peripheral blood.
 Even in enriched samples, however, manual detection and analysis of CTCs can take up to several hours, which renders the method inappropriate as a routine test.
-Metafer with its capability to combine different analysis strategies in a single scan has the power to overcome these limitations.
+The smart scanning based on the Metafer software with its capability to combine different analysis strategies in a single scan has the power to overcome these limitations.
 A typical analysis of a CTC sample takes much less than an hour, and can be done considering several different markers applied to the same cell:

 - Epithelial markers such as EpCAM, CK8, CK18, CK19.